taneesha-kohli/taneesha-kohli/README.md

 ### Junior MERN Stack Developer

-I build responsive and user-friendly full-stack web applications using the MERN stack.
-With a background in web design, I combine frontend development and UI experience to create clean and practical web experiences.
+I'm a web developer focused on building responsive and user-friendly full-stack web applications using the MERN stack.
+I have a background in web design and I'm currently focused on building real-world applications with React.js, Node.js, Express.js, and MongoDB.

 ## Technologies